pryrt/nppStuff/CommunityForum/FAQ/InstallAndRunPythonScript.md

    - **Usage -- How to Run the Script** ⇒ Describes how to run the script, once you've installed the plugin and created the script with its contents.
    - **Footnotes** ⇒ Gives additional details.
 The FAQ will link to the appropriate footnote with a link like [Footnote N](#footnotes "Footnote N"), or you can just scroll down to that section to see the footnote referenced.

 To reiterate: this FAQ applies to both PythonScript 2 and PythonScript 3: the procedures are essentially identical, except for plugin installation.
+Any instruction that doesn't list a specific version 2.x or version 3.x will work for either.

 ## Simple Version